 |Summer 1B (new)||5/15/2016||7/16/2016||7/15/2016||$140|

-Co-payment: Part of the Maximum Allowed Amount the patient is responsible for paying.
-Mostly applicable to services of non-Preferred Providers (out of “network”).
+Co-payment: Part of the "Recognized Charge" or "Negotiated Charge" amount the patient is responsible for paying.
+Mostly applicable to services of non-Preferred Care Providers (out of “network”).

 Deductible: Part of the Maximum Allowed Amount the patient must pay for Covered Services before any benefits are available.
 Once paid during the Policy Year, it does not need to be paid again during the same Policy Year.
 However, there is an additional $50 deductible for each use of the Emergency Room unless admitted to the hospital.

-Preferred Provider: Any hospital, physician, ambulatory surgical center, durable equipment outlet, clinical laboratory, skilled nursing facility, or diagnostic imagining services facility that has a Prudent Buyer Plan Participating Provider Agreement with Anthem Blue Cross in effect at the time services are provided to the patient.
-Use of a Preferred Provider will save the patient money when compared to the same services of a non-Preferred Provider.
+Preferred Care Provider: Any hospital, physician, ambulatory surgical center, durable equipment outlet, clinical laboratory, skilled nursing facility, or diagnostic imagining services facility that has an agreement with Aetna in effect at the time services are provided to the patient.
+Use of a Preferred Care Provider will save the patient money when compared to the same services of a non-Preferred Care Provider.